mayankmokta2003/security-review-boss-bridge-audit/audit-data/findings.md

-[S-#] TITLE (Root Cause -> Impact) `L1BossBridge::sendToL1` allowing arbitrary calls enables users to call `L1Vault::approveTo` and give themselves infinite allowance of vault funds
+[H-4] TITLE (Root Cause -> Impact) `L1BossBridge::sendToL1` allowing arbitrary calls enables users to call `L1Vault::approveTo` and give themselves infinite allowance of vault funds

 Description: The function `sendToL1` in the contract allows arbitrary calls as we know that attacker can reuse the signature and through `sendToL1` by submitting the signature attacker can call the function `approveTo` in the contract `L1Vault` and get allowance of the whole protocol including draining all the funds from the vault.